Importance of anisotropic interactions for hard-axis/plane ordering of Ce-based ferromagnets: Methods

 The variables of the analytical expressions of magnetic susceptibility along various directions are the CEF parameters $B_m^n$.
 These parameters can be simultaneously fitted from the experimental magnetic susceptibilities measured along different directions.
 The first CEF parameter $B_{2}^{0}$ can be estimated from the paramagnetic Curie-Weiss temperatures $\theta_{CW}^{\parallel}$ and $\theta_{CW}^{\perp}$ by the following expression~\cite{bowden1971Crystal,wang1971Crystalfield}, which gives the strength of the magnetocrystalline anisotropy:

-A negative $B_{2}^{0}$ means that ground state moment is primarily aligned along the $c$ axis, and a positive $B_{2}^{0}$ means that moments favor $ab$ plane.
+A negative $B_{2}^{0}$ means that ground-state moment is primarily aligned along the $c$ axis, and a positive $B_{2}^{0}$ means that moments favor $ab$ plane.
 The estimated $B_{2}^{0}$ can be used as a starting value, before being released during fitting.

 The inverse magnetic susceptibility including the molecular field contribution $\lambda_{i}$ and the residual susceptibility $\chi_{0}^{i}$ is calculated as~\cite{kabeya2022Eigenstate}:

 The sign of the molecular field contribution $\lambda_{i}$ reflects the nature of the exchange interactions.
 A positive value indicates an overall FM exchange interaction, while a negative value suggests an overall AFM exchange interaction.
 The RKKY interaction can be either FM or AFM, depending on the distance between magnetic ions and the characteristics of the Fermi surface.
 The Kondo screening effect is always AFM.
 Therefore, interpreting the value of $\lambda_{i}$ requires considering contributions from both RKKY and Kondo interactions.